 The Trust does not include option terms in its future lease payments where they are not reasonably certain to be exercised, however all options terms were considered to be reasonably certain of being exercised through the initial term of the Master Lease.
-The Trust also does not recognize ROU assets for leases with a term of 12 months or less and has elected not to separate lease and non-lease components for operating leases.
+The Trust has elected not to separate lease and non-lease components for operating leases.